-In the context of zero-knowledge, simulators are used to establish the security of predetermined prover strategies with respect to attacks by adversarial verifiers.
+The setting of zero-knowledge provides a good warm-up for the general study of secure protocols.
+Recall that, in the context of zero-knowledge, simulators are used to establish the security of predetermined prover strategies with respect to attacks by adversarial verifiers.
 We start by showing that (normal black-box) simulators that handle strict PPT adversaries also handle adversaries that are expected PPT (under Definitions 3 and 4).
 We next turn to an expected PPT version of the standard sequential composition theorem.
 (In Section 4, analogous results are proved for general secure protocols.)
 To shorthand the text, when we say that some quantity (referring to an interaction) is polynomial, we mean that it is polynomial in the length of the common input.

 Since the notion of normal black-box simulators is pivotal to our results, let us start by briefly recalling the standard definition of black-box simulators (see, e.g., [G01, Def.
 4.5.10]).
-Loosely speaking, a black-box simulator is a universal machine that is given oracle access to a deterministic strategy and provides a simulation of the interaction of this strategy with the party attacked by this strategy.23 In extending this notion to randomized strategies, we refer to providing the simulator with oracle access to a residual (deterministic) strategy obtained by fixing random coin tosses to the given randomized strategy.
+Loosely speaking, a black-box simulator is a universal machine that is given oracle access to a deterministic strategy and provides a simulation of the interaction of this strategy with the party attacked by this strategy.
+In extending this notion to randomized strategies, we refer to providing the simulator with oracle access to a residual (deterministic) strategy obtained by fixing random coin tosses to the given randomized strategy.